deadmoto/spellbook/vim.md

 ## Shortcuts

 ### Navigation
+> gg - move to beginning of file
 > 0  - move to beginning of line
 > $  - move to end of line

 ### Selection
 > v to select from cursor to EOL
 > V to select line

 ### Editing
-> D to delete
+>  D - delete
+> dG - delete to EOF
-> Y to copy
+>  Y - copy
-> p to paste before cursor
+>  p - paste before cursor
-> P to paste after cursor
+>  P - paste after cursor